Students who plan to register at SCC, SFCC or the off-campus centers, are encouraged to confer with an

 It is the student's responsibility to keep SCC, SFCC and/or the off-campus centers advised of current

-A student's correct home, e-mail and/or local address are important on all of his or her college records.
+A student's correct home, e-mail and/or local address are important on all of their college records.

 Address changes may be completed in your ctcLink Student

-Homepage or by using the student update form.
+Homepage or by using the address change form.

 Picture ID is required to pick up student records including class schedules, transcripts, and work-study